Idyllic Lugu Lake & Walking Marriages

 Upon arrival visit a viewpoint with panoramic views over the Lugu Lake.
 You visit a Tibetan Monastery and take a leisurely boat ride on the lake.

 You stay overnight at a hotel near Lugu Lake.

 Situated at 2’690 meters above sea level, Lugu Lake (Lugu Hu) is the highest lake of the Yunnan Province and with a depth of 90 meters the second-deepest in China.

-The locals also call the lake “Xienami”, which means “Mother Lake” or sea.
+The locals also call Lugu Lake “Xienami”, which means “Mother Lake” or sea.
 Its shores are mainly inhabited by the Yi, Mosuo (Mosu), Norzu, Pumi and Tibetan ethnic groups.

 Probably the best known ethnic group is the Mosuo (Mosu).
 The Mosuo (Mosu) follow an ancient practice, whereby a flexible form of cohabitation takes place of formal marriage.

-During a 2 hour walk along the idyllic Lugu Lake we learn more about the Mosuo and their matriarchal society.
-Visit the home of a local Mosuo Family near Lugu Lake.
+Take a two hours walk around the lake and visit the home of a local Mosuo Family near Lugu Lake.